-A North American Essay on Justice and Politics (The Birth of a Police State) Blindfolded, Lady Justice holds up the scales of justice as fair and balanced.
-But such faith in a stone statue may not be practical when the sculpture’s judicial […]
+A North American Essay on Justice and Politics (The Birth of a Police State) Lady Justice tells us the scales of justice are fair and balanced.
+Faith in a stone statue may not be practical, but with trust we honor her decree. […]

-As shown in earlier posts, 90% of all criminal cases in Canada are adjudicated through a plea-bargain.
-Presently these agreements are presented to the courts without the accountable signatures of the lawyers and the defendant.
-My proposed legislation, titled, “The Bill of […]
+As shown in earlier posts over 90% of all criminal cases in Canada are adjudicated with a plea-bargain.
+Presently these agreements are presented to the courts without the signatures of the involved lawyers and the defendant.
+My proposed legislation, titled, “The Bill […]

 In my previous posts we talked about a crime and a family tragedy that saw a father sentenced without the benefit of due-process.
 Throughout my many struggles with the justice system through the years, I never denied my actions on the night […]